 Carrageenan is the best stabilizer for protein.

-4. Application of Carrageenan in the Production of Fruit Wines and Beers
+4. Carrageenan Uses in Food: Fruit Wines and Beers

 Carrageenan can be used as a clarifying agent and as a foam stabilizer.